While Student Services are operating remotely, The Office of Academic Advisement can be reached via email at firstname.lastname@example.org.

 Yes, you can add a course during the first week of the spring and fall semester based on availability.

 Students can drop a course through the third week of classes for fall and spring semesters and during the first week of classes for summer and winterim sessions.
 They can drop online without permission of their instructor and no grade will appear on their transcript.
 Students can withdraw from a course during the automatic W period, which is from the 4th week through the 9th week of classes.
-To do so during this timeframe, the instructor MUST sign a Drop/Add form and the student must submit this form to the Registrar's Office.
+To do so during this timeframe, the instructor MUST approve the withdrawal, which can be requested through the student portal.
 A grade of W will appear on the transcript, but will not affect the grade point average (GPA).
 After the 9th week of classes, a withdrawal will be permitted if the instructor is willing to sign the Drop/Add form.

 As a result of placement testing, some students are required to take preparatory non-credit Mathematics, English and/or Reading courses.
 The courses are designed to help students strengthen skills in deficient areas so that they will be successful in credit bearing courses.
 Students are not permitted to enroll in certain credit-level courses until they have successfully completed their remedial coursework in their area(s) of deficiency.

 All students must apply for graduation during the term they are completing their degree requirements.
-Applications can be submitted through MyNCC Portal or in person at the Registrar's Office.
+Applications can be submitted through MyNCC Portal.
 The deadlines to apply for graduation are the last Mondays of February for May; June for August; and October for December.

 No, you are not required to attend the commencement, which is held once each year in May at the end of the spring semester.
 Your diploma will be mailed after the Registrar has certified completion of your degree.
 If you are interested in attending the commencement see link with more information.

 Generally, courses completed with grades of C or better are transferable.
 However, every college has specific admissions criteria and program requirements.
 Prior to registration, be sure to seek advisement to ensure taking the proper courses.
-You should also visit the Transfer Office, located in Nassau Hall, Building M, Room 14.
 The Transfer Office can provide you with information about transfer schools, procedures and any other questions or concerns about transferring.

 One Education Drive, Garden City, New York 11530-6793 - 516.572.7501